Piñata (Better Call Saul): Production

-This episode features the return of Michael McKean (Chuck McGill), who last appeared in the third season finale when his character was killed off-screen after he deliberately set his house on fire in an apparent suicide.
+This episode features the return of Michael McKean (Chuck McGill), who last appeared in the third-season finale when his character was killed off-screen after he deliberately set his house on fire in an apparent suicide.

-This episode was directed by Andrew Stanton, who is better known for writing and directing several Pixar films, including Finding Nemo and WALL-E. He also had directed John Carter, which had given him the idea of doing more live-action directing work.
-"Piñata" is Stanton's second television production, following directing of two episodes of the second season of Stranger Things, an opportunity given to him by Shawn Levy.
-From Stranger Things he spoke to more people about his interest in further television productions.
-During such a conversation with Mark Johnson and Melissa Bernstein, the show's executive producers, they suggested the opportunity for him to direct a Better Call Saul episode, which he jumped at, as he had already been a fan of both Breaking Bad and Better Call Saul, and wanted the opportunity to work with the creators Vince Gilligan and Peter Gould.
+This episode was directed by Andrew Stanton, who is better known for writing and directing several Pixar films, including Finding Nemo and WALL-E. Stanton also directed the live-action film John Carter.
+"Piñata" is Stanton's second television production, following two episodes of the second season of Stranger Things.
+Following his work on Stranger Things he spoke to people about opportunities in further television production.
+During one such conversation with Mark Johnson and Melissa Bernstein, the show's executive producers, they suggested he direct a Better Call Saul episode.
+Stanton jumped at the chance, as he was already a fan of both Breaking Bad and Better Call Saul and wanted the opportunity to work with both Vince Gilligan and Peter Gould.

-The scene with Gus and Hector ends with a shot of Hector's right hand as Gus walks out; this was intended to allude to the scene in the Breaking Bad fourth season episode "Face Off," in which Hector uses the same hand to trigger the explosion that kills both him and Gus.
+The scene with Gus and Hector ends with a shot of Hector's right hand as Gus walks out.
+This was intended to allude to the scene in the Breaking Bad fourth season episode "Face Off," in which Hector uses the same hand to trigger the explosion that kills both him and Gus.
 Two takes of this scene were shot, one with Hector's finger twitching and one without, as there had been debate on the production team over which version would be better.
 The episode as broadcast did not include the twitch.